Skip to main content

 Denial Appeal

-A Georgia resident saved $215/month on diabetes medication
+A Georgia resident saved $8,200 on biologic medication that needed prior authorization

 A Michigan resident saved $15,600 on outpatient surgery